Olympia (Bryan Ferry album)

-Olympia is the thirteenth studio album by English singer Bryan Ferry, released on 25 October 2010 by Virgin Records.
+Olympia is the 13th studio album by the English singer Bryan Ferry, released on 25 October 2010 by Virgin Records.
 Co-produced by Ferry and Rhett Davies, Olympia is Ferry's first album of predominantly original material since 2002's Frantic.

 The album features a wide range of contributors, including co-songwriter David A. Stewart of Eurythmics, Brian Eno, Phil Manzanera and Andy Mackay of Roxy Music, the electronic group Groove Armada, David Gilmour, Marcus Miller, Scissor Sisters, Nile Rodgers, Jonny Greenwood of Radiohead, Steve Nieve, and Flea.
 Early in the recording process Olympia was developed as a Roxy Music project, the first since the band's 1982 album Avalon, with participation from numerous guests.
 However, despite the presence of other Roxy Music members at the sessions, it was released as a Bryan Ferry solo project.

 The album peaked at number 19 on the UK Albums Chart.

 Background

 The album features some songs previously recorded by Ferry in collaborations with other artists.
 "You Can Dance", a version of which appeared as "U Can Dance" on DJ Hell's 2009 album Teufelswerk, is the record's first single.
 A version of "Shameless" previously appeared as a collaboration with Groove Armada on their album Black Light earlier in 2010.
 The album also features covers of Tim Buckley's "Song to the Siren" and Traffic's "No Face, No Name, No Number."
 The album came out in three versions: a standard edition with 10 songs, the "Deluxe Edition" containing two additional tracks and a DVD featuring "The Making of Olympia" documentary and a promo video for the song "You Can Dance", and the "Collector's Edition" with the 12 tracks and DVD from the Deluxe Edition as well as a second CD containing remixes and a 40-page hardback book.